 This is where you can take the most impactful defense on unwanted weight gain.
-Because liquid calories are so easy to consume and they do not fill you up the same way during the meal, we tend to consume more.
+Because liquid calories like beer and wine are so easy to consume and they do not fill you up the same way during the meal, so we tend to consume more.
 We suggest sticking with a drink that has low sugar content but still tastes great.
 Flavored waters can do the trick.

 3. Have a plan to get back on track